The LANAP® Protocol

 Try to keep your mouth as clean as possible in order to help the healing process.
 Only brush and floss the untreated area of your mouth.
 Do not brush or floss the treated area for 10-14 days or as directed by Dr. Dudhat.

-When eating do not chew on the side of your mouth which has been treated.
+When eating does not chew on the side of your mouth which has been treated.

 Do not be alarmed that beginning with just 2 weeks after therapy and extending as long as 1 year or more, the teeth may become sore and tender as the bone and ligaments around the teeth regenerate and become more firm.
 This is a sign of healing, but also indicates the presence of a bite imbalance that may need to be adjusted.

-“Spaces” between your teeth can result from reduction of inflammation, swelling, and the removal of diseased tissue after the LANAP® treatment.
-These spaces usually fill in over time, and again, bite adjustment is critical to making sure the teeth and the “papilla” is not traumatized and can regrow.
+“Spaces” between your teeth can result from the reduction of inflammation, swelling, and the removal of diseased tissue after the LANAP® treatment.
+These spaces usually fill in over time, and again, bite adjustment is critical to making sure the teeth and the “papilla” are not traumatized and can regrow.